naufiero/abaco/docs/developer_docs.md

 Debug container
 ---------------

-It can be usefule to run a test container with all of the abaco code as well as iPython installed when investigating an Abaco host.
+It can be useful to run a test container with all of the abaco code as well as iPython installed when investigating an Abaco host.
 The following command will create such a container.
 NOTE: make sure to update the SPAWNER_HOST_ID when using the health.py module in the test container.